rickeysxhemz/tappay-laravel-tap-payment/TESTING.md

 ## Overview

-The package uses PHPUnit 11 with Orchestra Testbench for testing.
+The package uses PHPUnit 11 with Pest 3 and Orchestra Testbench for testing.
 All external API calls are mocked using Guzzle's MockHandler to ensure fast, reliable, and isolated tests.

+## Architecture Notes

+The package follows Laravel community best practices and is **100% Laravel Octane-safe**:

+- **Service Caching**: Services are cached per Tap instance to prevent memory bloat
+- **Stateless Design**: All services are stateless with no request-specific data storage
+- **Webhook Routes**: Registered directly in service provider without web middleware (no CSRF exemption needed)
+- **Config Optimization**: API-specific constants are hardcoded to minimize config lookups

 ## Requirements

 - PHP 8.2+
 - PHPUnit 11.0+
+- Pest 3.0+ (with Laravel plugin)
 - Orchestra Testbench 10.7+
 - Mockery 1.6+